Nagendra1997/mesibo-documentation/MesiboCallsFragmentTutorial.md

 # Mesibo Calls Fragment
 Mesibo provides inbuilt UI for your audio and video calls.
-You just need to add dependencies and you will be ready to make and recive calls using Mesibo.
+You just need to add dependencies and you will be ready to make and receive calls using Mesibo.

 ## Using Mesibo Calls Fragment

 ### Install Mesibo Calls API SDK
-Include following into dependencies section of your app build.gradle file, for example:
+Include following into dependencies section of your app build.Gradle file, for example:

 ```java
 implementation 'com.mesibo.api:calls:1.0.72'

 ```

-### Intialize Mesibo calls
+### Initialize Mesibo calls
 Initialize Mesibo calls by adding below code in your activity.
 This will bring whole Mesibo calls infrastructure and you will be able to make calls.

 ```java